LDSSA/ds-prep-course/README.md

 ![Restart & Run All](assets/jupyter_clear_and_run.png "Restart & Run All")
 1. At this point the notebook should have run without any error messages showing up.
+1. When you're done (after saving your work) you can go to the terminal and close it.

 #### Commit and Push